MicrosoftDocs/azure-docs-powershell/azurestackps-2.0.2/Azs.Update.Admin/Get-AzsUpdateRun.md

 ```

 If a UpdateName value is not specified, Get-UpdateRun will always ask for input.
-Once provided, it will output all instances of UpdateRun that were Failed or Successfull
+Once provided, it will output all instances of UpdateRun that were Failed or Successful

 ### Example 2: Get-AzsUpdateRun By UpdateName
 ```powershell